kdeldycke/kevin-deldycke-blog/content/posts/slowmo-video-ubuntu-12-10.md

 This [issue was already reported](https://bugs.launchpad.net/ubuntu/+source/libav/+bug/1038781).
 But we're lucky: someone contributed on that ticket a [nice script](https://launchpadlibrarian.net/126008181/mk_libav-extra-dev.sh) to help you build the missing link.

-Let's fetch it and make it producde a collection of new `libav` packages:
+Let's fetch it and make it produce a collection of new `libav` packages:

     :::bash
     $ mkdir new_libav